 A huge challenge for activist groups can be creating a healthy and sustainable culture between the members of the group.

-This week, we’ll cover how to create a group space that is safe and welcoming for new people and look at how to avoid experiencing burnout in your work.
-We will introduce skills for handling difficult people and hard conversations.
+This week, we discussed how to create a group space that is safe and welcoming for new people and look at how to avoid experiencing burnout in your work.
+We introduced some skills for handling difficult people and hard conversations.
 These frameworks will help your group grow and succeed in the long term.

 Session 7: Campaign strategy & creative tactics – June 10

 How does your group decide what kind of action to take, and when?
 Do you find yourself doing the same thing over and over again?
 This week, we look at the basics of campaign strategy and how to deliver a powerful and creative tactic.